COVID-19 Through the Eyes of a High-Risk Student - SUU News

 “Before the pandemic I was working at Walmart, which is a very public place and going to classes face to face.
 Now I’m basically in my house all the time,” Hammer said.
 “I won’t even go inside a grocery store.
 I don’t really want to be near anyone outside of my family, except for a couple friends.”

-When SUU announced in-person classes would resume for the 2020 fall semester, she said she, “didn’t want to go back this semester if going to class virtually wasn’t an option.”
+When SUU announced in-person classes would resume for the 2020 fall semester, she said she “didn’t want to go back this semester if going to class virtually wasn’t an option.”

-Although Southern Utah University has only seen 26 new COVID-19 cases with the second week of the semester wrapping up, SUU administration has said it is inevitable that more cases will surface on campus.
+Although SUU has only seen 26 new COVID-19 cases with the second week of the semester wrapping up, SUU administration has said it is inevitable that more cases will surface on campus.

 For students like Hammer, COVID-19 means more than just a number of confirmed cases.
 She has no idea how the disease would impact her body, but is hoping she never has to find out.